Adolf-Cheater/file_transfer_temp/README.md

         Spire.Pdf.PdfDocument pdfToMerge = new Spire.Pdf.PdfDocument();
         pdfToMerge.LoadFromFile(pdf2Path);

+        // Get the total page count of the first PDF int pageCount = finalPdf.Pages.Count;

-        // Append each page from the second PDF to the first PDF for (int i = 0; i < pdfToMerge.Pages.Count; i++) {
+        // Insert each page from the second PDF to the end of the first PDF for (int i = 0; i < pdfToMerge.Pages.Count; i++) {
-            finalPdf.Pages.Add(pdfToMerge.Pages[i]);
+            finalPdf.InsertPage(pageCount + i, pdfToMerge.Pages[i]);
         }

         // Save the merged PDF